All 13 excerpts are available in a single eBook “The Excerpts” on Amazon.com for $4.99 USD.

 “Why would we do that?”
 Cornelius was surprised.
 “We have him just about defeated on land!”

 “Sextus proposed it,” said Octavian.
-“I think Agrippa can defeat him, and if he does, we’ll be rid of Sextus for good, otherwise he’ll just cause us problems from some other port city.”
+“I think Agrippa can defeat him.
+If he does, we’ll be rid of Sextus for good, otherwise he’ll just sail away and cause us problems from some other place.”

 “I guess you’re right,” said Cornelius, a frown on his face.